UCB-stat-159-f25/final-group01/contribution_statement.md

-First, Thomas set up our repo structure.
-Then, Allistair cleaned all of the datasets.
-Next, Emily performed EDA for the datasets (both CPI and PPI).
-Emily answered the first analysis question, Allistair answered the second analysis question, Fiona answered the third analysis question, and Thomas answered the last analysis question.
-Thomas took care of the MyST website and the organization and structure of our workflow.
+Thomas: set up repo structure, answered the last analysis question,  took care of the MyST website and the organization and structure of our workflow.
-Emily wrote this contribution statement.
+Alistair: cleaned all of the datasets, answered the second analysis question
+Emily: performed EDA for the datasets, answered the first analysis question, wrote this contribution statement (after approval from group)
+Fiona: answered the third analysis question